kubernetes-hy/kubernetes-hy.github.io/data/part-0/index.md

 Most of the exercises will require you to write code and / or publish something to docker hub.

+A system for detecting plagiarism is used to check exercises submitted to GitHub.
+If multiple students hand in the same code, the situation is handled according to the [policy on plagiarism](https://guide.student.helsinki.fi/en/article/what-cheating-and-plagiarism) of the University of Helsinki.

 When you have completed a part, use the submission application to mark your exercises.
 You can not edit a submission so make sure you have completed enough exercises for a part before submitting.

 There are multiple exercises in each part.
 After you've completed all of the exercises for a part, use the [submission application](https://studies.cs.helsinki.fi/stats/courses/kubernetes2020).
 Note that you can **not** edit a submission so mark all exercises as completed.